-What selling overseas can do for you MANUFACTURER
+What selling overseas can do for you

-Whatever your size or sector, the rewards from selling your products or services abroad can be huge.
+Whatever your size or sector, the rewards for selling your products or services abroad can be huge.
 Doing business outside the UK can:

-Make you more profitable, competitive and innovative.
-Help you get better economies of scale that aren't always possible at home.
+- Make you more profitable, competitive and innovative. - Help you grow your business, because you're selling to new customers and accessing new revenues. - Help you get better economies of scale that aren't always possible at home. - Transform your financial performance and balance sheet.

-Boost your profile at home and internationally.
-Give your products and services a longer commercial life, because you have access to new customers and markets.
+- Boost your profile at home and internationally. - Give your products and services a longer commercial life, because you have access to new customers and markets. - Make you more resilient and allow you to spread your business risk.